 Specific activities to encourage zipping skills, winter dress skills, cleaning up messes and more; ex.
 Trying 3 times to zip before asking for help, order chart for helping remember what comes first in getting ready for outdoor play, and more.
 Weekly gym time with age-appropriate play that ties in with the letter of the week; example, C week (clock game: Mr. Fox what time is it, counting and running game), H week (hopping and horse fun in the gym).
 Time for outdoor play.
 Encouragement to begin pumping on swings by self, creating own games outside, building things in the snow and more.
 A variety of physical games are also incorporated into the classroom circle times; i.e. circle games, hide and seek activities, special dances that tie in with a country and more.

 Weekly attention to letter of week tracing, letter manipulatives, tracing letters in different ways (playdough, shaving cream, and more), tracing one another’s names, working towards writing name by self and then making it smaller and more refined, increased scissors and pencil-grip activities, activities with wood pieces and other manipulatives in the Handwriting without Tears programs, special songs that relate to our pre-writing skills.

-Highlighted themes/activities of the year for this class:
+Highlighted themes for this class: